adaOctopus/plutus-dapp-lucid/README.md

 - Redeeming those funds, is currently pending.

 All functionalities are built in a modular form (each component does one thing.
 Read the code to understand, it is very simple.)

+If help is needed, message in the PlutusWizards discord https://discord.gg/hvGtC7Xh